 Duncan Cameron, Professor of Plant and Soil Biology at the University of Sheffield, said: “Soil is lost rapidly but replaced over millennia and this represents one of the greatest global threats for agriculture.

 “Erosion rates from ploughed fields average 10-100 times greater than rates of soil formation and nearly 33% of the world’s arable land has been lost to erosion or pollution in the last 40 years.

 “This is catastrophic when you think that it takes about 500 years to form 2.5 cm of topsoil under normal agricultural conditions.
 A sustainable model for intensive agriculture could combine the lessons of history with the benefits of modern biotechnology.”

-Colin Osborne, Professor of Plant Biology at the University of Sheffield and Associate Director of the Grantham Centre for Sustainable Futures, added: “Historically, good soil management was supplemented by the collection and application of ‘night soil’, which is human excrement – a practice that continued into the 20th century.
+Colin Osborne, Professor of Plant Biology at the University of Sheffield and our Associate Director added: “Historically, good soil management was supplemented by the collection and application of ‘night soil’, which is human excrement – a practice that continued into the 20th century.

 “In a historical example of the circular economy, this closed the nutrient loop, recycling organic nitrogen and phosphorus back into soil.